-Total net position (deficit) of the District at the close of the most recent fiscal year was \$(10,809,556) (net position (deficit) government-wide).
-The capital projects fund restricted fund balance in the amount of \$19,028 remains from the costs of short-term improvements to the District's facilities.
+Total net position (deficit) of the District at the close of the most recent fiscal year was \$(9,657,515).
+The capital projects fund restricted fund balance in the amount of \$19,577 remains from the costs of short-term improvements to the District's facilities.

-The District's total net position increased by \$548,403.
-Net position of governmental activities increased by \$546,519 while net position of the business-type activity increased \$1,884.
+The District's total net position increased by \$1,104,345.
+Net position of governmental activities increased by \$999,804 while net position of the business-type activity increased \$104,541.

-As of the close of the fiscal year, the District's governmental funds reported a combined ending fund balance of \$7,791,764, an increase of \$481,321 from the prior year. \$3,007,271 of this amount is available for spending at the District's discretion (General Fund Unassigned Fund Balance) while \$19,028 of this amount must be used for capital projects is accordance with Section 1432 of the municipal code.
-The District has committed \$3,987,132 of the General Fund Balance for use for the future costs of contributions to the Public School Employees' Retirement System (PSERS) and for future capital projects.
-The District has assigned \$505,078 for athletics, band uniforms and future capital projects.
-The District has \$273,255 of restricted funds related to a special education compensatory fund, and for future dental insurance costs.
+As of the close of the fiscal year, the District's governmental funds reported a combined ending fund balance of \$8,026,393, an increase of \$186,933 from the prior year. \$4,192,234 of this amount is available for spending at the District's discretion (General Fund Unassigned Fund Balance) while \$19,577 of this amount must be used for capital projects in accordance with Section 1432 of the Municipal Code.
+The District has also restricted 39,664 for student activities and scholarships.
+The District has committed \$3,448,862 of the General Fund Balance for future costs of contributions to the Public School Employees' Retirement System (PSERS) and for future capital projects.
+The District has assigned \$59,341 for athletics, band uniforms and future capital projects.
+The District has \$266,715 of restricted funds related to a special education compensatory fund, and for future dental insurance costs.

-At the end of the fiscal year, the unassigned fund balance for the General Fund was \$3,007,271, or 16 percent of the 2019-2020 total budgeted General Fund expenditures.
+At the end of the fiscal year, the unassigned fund balance for the General Fund was \$4,192,234, or 23 percent of the 2020-2021 total budgeted General Fund expenditures.